paul-wolf/strgen/README.md

     [\l]{6:10}&[\d]{2}

-If a literal or a group is an operand of the permutation operator, it will be have it's string value permuted with the other operand.
+If a literal or a group is an operand of the permutation operator, it will be have its string value permuted with the other operand.

     foo&bar